MatthewMarkgraaff/matthewmarkgraaffdotcom/content/posts/2020-04-23-building-a-video-chat-service-with-webrtc-javascript-go.md

 module.exports = mountSocketIo;
 ```

-Here's the basic landing page I put together:
+I put a basic landing page together, rendered on the server using `pug js` templates and the `bulma.io` css framework:

 ![landing page](/media/screenshot-2020-04-29-at-22.36.34.png)

 Voila!
 A working (super basic) video chat application in the browser!

 ![](/media/videochat.png)
+Quick catchup chat with my good mate, Nala.

 I've deployed this version to Heroku, so head over to https://cryptic-bayou-97042.herokuapp.com/ and give it a try!
+Just open the call url on another device or copy and paste into another tab to try it out!

-I find peer to peer communications especially facinating after this dive into WebRTC and will no doubt be continuing my journey down the rabbit hole!
+I find peer to peer communications especially fascinating after this dive into WebRTC and will no doubt be continuing my journey down the rabbit hole!

 All of the code is available here: <https://github.com/MatthewMarkgraaff/vidchat>
 Bear in mind, the code is still a bit of a mess (the entire svelte build has even been deployed to the repo) as I'm still in the tinkering phase of the project.

-I'm looking forward to adding a STUN/TURN server implementation and possibly looking into multi caller support.
+I'm looking forward to adding a STUN/TURN server implementation and possibly implementing multi caller capability.
 I'll document my progress and add links to future posts here.

+If you'd like to tinker on this with me, reach out and let's code together!